oneeve8/kobble-data/content/Githubsupport.md

 You can add GitHub support with an in app purchase.

 [here you say that GitHub support costs money.
-Someone]
+Someone not familiar with GitHub might think that GitHub costs money.
+Someone familiar with GitHub is going to know that ]

 Just tap the Home button and select the GitHub tab.